-FOUNTAIN, COLORADO- It’s a News 5 Investigation.
-People are running across several lanes of high speed traffic near Pikes Peak Community College and many fear if safety improvements aren’t made in the area it’s only going to be a matter of time before a pedestrian or driver is killed.
+FOUNTAIN, COLORADO- People are running across several lanes of high speed traffic near Pikes Peak Community College and many fear if safety improvements aren’t made in the area it’s only going to be a matter of time before a pedestrian or driver is killed.

 Student leadership, a county commissioner and law enforcement all fear the worst could happen.
 Students and people riding the bus in this area near Pikes Peak Community College are running across six lanes of traffic just to get to a nearby shopping center.
 What we uncovered helped get the ball rolling in the effort to make this area safer.